homanchou/thexr/README.md

   white board
     -> base is blank white or off white canvas
     -> delta is empty array
-    As people paint brush strokes, we use cmd {eid: "", push: {name: "", value: ""}}
+    As people paint brush strokes, we use cmd {eid: "white_board", push: {name: "strokes" value: any}}
-    When front end receives message it will draw a new stroke.
+    "push" will imply that it's adding a new value into a list on the snapshot, but the message will only contain the new element.

+    in the snapshot:

+    id: "white_board", components: %{ "container_name" => [v1, v2, v3...]}

+    keeps appending new strokes to the list.

     A late comer will get a snapshot that includes all deltas and play all strokes on the empty canvas

     The leader will, on the 101th stroke, send a new command: {eid: "", set: {strokes: [], canvas: "base64....." }}, deleting all previous strokes and compressing data to the canvas.

-    use pop command to undo
+    idea: use pop command to undo last stroke

   sequencer
     -> base is 2 dimensional array of 40 by 16 zeros.
+The sequencer state can get quite big if sending all the state of all the buttons.
+Instead you can send the coordinate of the value in the array you want to update.

+    eid: "sequencer", index_set: { offset: 25, value: any }

+    index_set will update an index at the 25th position in the array.
+If you have a 2 dimensional array, or x dimensional array you'll need to calculate the offset to update the right position.

+    A late comer will get the entire state of the sequencer.
+Any existing users will just get the diffs.

   3d painting